cemicvetic/Cypress-Test-Enhancements/README.md

 Before diving into the examples, ensure you have the following prerequisites in place:

 - Node.js (LTS version)
-- A modern web browser (Chrome, Firefox, Edge)
-- A code editor of your choice (VSCode, Sublime, Atom, etc.)
+- A code editor of your choice (VSCode, WebStorm, etc.)

 ## Installation